 - Melanie Kozol

 Melanie Kozol is an American landscape painter known for her evocative paintings of the natural world.
 She travels extensively focusing her gaze on local, remote and ancient lands.
-Kozol explores the spirit of the environment through light, color, and form.
+Kozol explores the spirit of the environment through light, color, form, and the painting process.
 Her paintings are suffused with memory and the act of being in nature.